jakobringler/blog/content/notes/Volume Denoise with PCA.md

 The setup works for all three cases and depending on the amount of noise/flicker you can get away with 2-4 steps and maintain more volume detail.
 This whole thing gets pretty slow when combining highres volumes and high iteration settings.
 You've been warned.

-### Why does this work?
+### Why it works

-[[notes/Principal Component Analysis |Principal Component Analysis]] can be used to extract the most "meaningful" part of the given data.
-Because the noise changes from frame to frame while the big volume shapes only change relatively slowly, it can be filtered relatively easily.
+[[notes/Principal Component Analysis |Principal Component Analysis]] can be used to extract the most "meaningful" part of any given data.
+PCA gives you a number of components that are ordered in importance/"impact" on the full data.
+Because the noise changes from frame to frame while the big volume shapes only change relatively slowly, it can be filtered relatively easily by deleting higher order components.

+The same technique can be used on [[notes/Geometry Denoise with PCA |geometry]] in a similar setup,

 ---